holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a)** someone explicitly specified by the person to be replaced; or
 - **(b)** for Facilitator, the acting Secretary of the Circle, and for Secretary, the acting Facilitator of the Circle;
-- **(c)** the Lead Link of the Circle, or, if there are multiple Lead Links, the first one to declare themselves acting as surrogate; or
+- **(c)** the Circle Lead of the Circle, or, if there are multiple Circle Leads, the first one to declare themselves acting as surrogate; or
 - **(d)** the first Partner filling a Role within the Circle to declare themselves acting as surrogate.